-Finally, the auditors exercise professional judgment and form their overall conclusion, based on the tests they have carried out, the evidence they have obtained and the other work they have done.
+Finally, the auditors exercise professional judgement and form their overall conclusion based on the tests they have carried out, the evidence they have obtained and the other work they have done.
 This conclusion forms the basis of the audit opinion.

 Auditors interact with the company during all the phases of the audit process listed above.
-There will be continuing discussions and meeting with management, both at operational and senior executive levels, and with those charged with governance.
-Using their professional skepticism and judgment, auditors challenge management’s assertions regarding the numbers and disclosures in the financial statements.
+There will be continuing discussions and meeting with management, both at operational and senior executive levels and with those charged with governance.
+Using their professional scepticism and judgment, auditors challenge management’s assertions regarding the numbers and disclosures in the financial statements.

 Details process involved in the procedure of finalisation can be shown graphically as follows.